avgator/avstudio-docs/docs/documentation/4-working-with-projects/4-4-page-properties/4-4-1-initial-page-settings/4-4-1-initial-page-settings.md

 ### Connection Manager

-The `Connection Manager` lets you simulate how your page interacts with connected systems, such as Crestron controllers or WebSocket services.
+The `Connection Manager` lets you simulate how your page interacts with connected systems.
 This is useful for testing signal routing and verifying dynamic behaviors during development.

 ![Connection Manager](./img/connection-manager.png)

 👉 Open the `Connection Manager` from the toolbar (look for the chain-link icon near the right side).
 Depending on the connection state, the label may say `Connected` or `Disconnected`.

 👉 Use the `Toggle connections` switch to simulate connecting or disconnecting from the system.

-👉 Under **Crestron Connection**, you’ll see items like `WebXpanel` if they’re configured for your project.

 👉 Any WebSocket connectors will appear in the **WebSocket Connections** section, if available.